edmonteworks21/revops-portfolio/README.md

 # Eduardo Montenegro

-Digital marketing and web operations professional with 13+ years across web experience, lifecycle marketing, analytics, and cross-functional delivery, currently building toward revenue operations and marketing-ops-engineering.
+Digital marketing and web operations professional with 13+ years across web experience, lifecycle marketing, analytics, and cross-functional delivery.

 This repository is a working portfolio: proof points I'm building as I grow my skills in AI-assisted workflows, marketing automation, and data.
-It's a work in progress, updated as I go.

 ## What's here